Akatsuki49/hashcode_backend/README.md

 ## Inspiration

 readmore.ai is inspired by the staggering number of individuals worldwide diagnosed with learning disabilities, accounting for approximately 15% of the global population.
 Additionally, it aims to cater to those with ADHD and short attention spans.
+It is also an incredibly useful tool for providing kids and toddlers with an interesting reading experience.
 The idea is to develop a solution that not only enhances the reading experience but also makes it more accessible and engaging for everyone.

 ## Introduction